 Stress can cause and aggravate problems such as diabetes, ulcers, low back and neck pain, hypertension, strokes and heart attacks.
-This is due to the ever growing sympathetic nervous system activity as well as a flood of cortisol, adrenaline, and other hormones.
-Chronic stress is corollary of weakened immune system resistance.
+This is due to the ever-growing sympathetic nervous system activity as well as a flood of cortisol, adrenaline, and other hormones.
+Chronic stress is a corollary of weakened immune system resistance.
 Stress can contribute to anxiety, depression, and its various effects on the body’s organs.

 “Stress” is defined as follows by the American Heritage Dictionary: